jeremy0x/foodie-fetch/README.md

 When you first open the app, you'll see a search bar where you can enter the ingredients you have.
 Clicking on the "Search" button will fetch recipe results from the API based on your search query.

-You'll see a list of recipe results, each with a thumbnail image, recipe name, and a "Get Recipe" button.
+You'll see a list of recipe results, each with a thumbnail image, recipe name, and a "`Recipe Details 🍲`" button.
 Clicking on the "Get Recipe" button for a recipe will display a popup with instructions and a video to watch below the instructions.

 ## Technologies used 🍴